KGrewal1/Dihedrals/README.md

 cargo r -r --bin eval-cx > connectpairs
 ```

  (this is also non deterministic due to parallelism affecting the order in which minima are put in connectpairs.
-The degree of parallelism can be controlled via the `RAYON_NUM_THREADS` environmental variable: by default it uses all available threads (it also does this if the variable is set to 0)): on a i7-12700K this takes about 17 s to evalaute all 9 million minima.
+The degree of parallelism can be controlled via the `RAYON_NUM_THREADS` environmental variable: by default it uses all available threads (it also does this if the variable is set to 0)): on a i7-12700K this takes about 17 s to evalaute all 9110046 unique pairs of minima.

 ## Future Work